 - 500 grams 10% yogurt Mediterranean style/ ricotta cheese/ quark cheese/ 5% Philadelphia cream cheese

 - Zest of one orange or one lemon

-Line a 28-inch springform pan with parchment paper for ease of removal.
-Cover the bottom with 2/3 of the crumb batter, making a crust.
+- Line a springform pan with parchment paper for ease of removal (you can use anything 9"/23cm and over; 8" will produce a very tall cake) .
+Cover the bottom with ⅔ of the crumb batter, making a crust.